kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

+The hardest aspect of construction will be soldering the three MSOP packaged components.
+It will be easier for you if you use leaded solder due to the lower soldering iron temperature you'll be allowed to use.
+Higher temperatures than that tend to causes delamination of the PCB.
+Another idea instead might be to use [very precisely] the solder paste that contains actual solder powder.

 If for some odd reason you are stuck using the "not recommended due to far lower resolution" ADS1X15, observe the following 3 points:

  ##### 1. A decoupling capacitor is required at the ADS1X15 device VDD to GND.
 From the datasheet: